Industry Leaders Convene at UQ to Advance Timber Solutions for Queensland’s Construction Future

 Through its project Performance of Building Components – Fire Safety Design of Open Plan Timber Compartments, the ARC Advance Timber Hub is addressing a critical knowledge gap in the fire safety design of modern mass‑timber buildings: how exposed timber ceilings behave in large, open‑plan compartments such as offices and commercial buildings.
 These spaces are increasingly common, yet current fire design guidance is largely based on testing of timber in floor‑like (face‑up) orientations, not ceilings.

-The project, led by Associate Professor David Lange from The University of Queensland School of Civil Engineering, brings together researchers and industry partners to generate new, design‑relevant evidence to support safe, performance‑based fire engineering solutions for timber buildings.
+The project, led by Associate Professor David Lange and incorporating the research work of PhD candidate Josh Madden, from The University of Queensland School of Civil Engineering, brings together researchers and industry partners to generate new, design‑relevant evidence to support safe, performance‑based fire engineering solutions for timber buildings.
 Associate Professor Lange presented to ARC Advance Timber Hub Stakeholders a project update via a webinar series on the 26th May 2026.

 Project Design